-At Temple University’s College of Public Health, we are redeveloping public health in its fullest form.
+At Temple University’s College of Public Health, we are reimagining public health in its fullest form.
 Driven by innovation, extensive academic breadth and commitment to serving others, we are deepening our roots and leveraging our disciplinary diversity to define an integrated and advanced model of education, research and practice.

 We see public health as a transdisciplinary approach to understanding the factors that shape the health of individuals and populations—as well as the ways in which those factors affect the design of healthcare and its delivery to individuals.
 Across our 20 disciplines and more than 50 academic programs, we are advancing the cutting edge of interprofessional research and education.
 By enabling our students to practice as teams and educating them to be leaders in their fields, our graduates have earned the reputation as some of the best prepared and most sought after in the workforce.